Like us on Facebook

 Photo Credit: Granville Harris / Loop Images / Universal Images Group / Getty Images

-Hidden deep within the enchanting landscapes of Yorkshire, England, lies a seemingly innocent segment of the River Wharfe known as the Bolton Strid.
-But don’t let its tranquil facade deceive you, for beneath its picturesque appearance lies something deadly.
-Dubbed the ‘deadliest stretch of water in the world,’ the Bolton Strid has claimed countless lives throughout history, earning a reputation that shrouds it in mystery and intrigue.
+Hidden deep within the enchanting landscapes of Yorkshire, United Kingdom, lies a seemingly innocent segment of the River Wharfe known as the Bolton Strid.
+Don’t let its tranquil facade deceive you, for beneath its picturesque scenery lies something deadly.
+Dubbed the “deadliest stretch of water in the world,” it’s claimed countless lives, earning it a deadly reputation.

 The River Wharfe is a natural marvel that weaves its way across Yorkshire.
-Spanning over 100 kilometers, it is one of the region’s longest rivers with a rich history and captivating charm.
-The river is home to a diverse ecosystem, attracting an abundance of wildlife, including otters, crayfish, and numerous species of birds.
-Its tranquil waters offer opportunities for boating, fishing, and leisurely walks along its scenic banks.
+Spanning over 100 km, it’s one of the region’s longest rivers, with a rich history and captivating charm.
+The river is home to a diverse ecosystem, attracting an abundance of wildlife, including otters, crayfish and numerous species of birds.
+Its tranquil waters offer opportunities for boating, fishing and leisurely walks along its scenic banks.

 Bolton Strid

-A woman stands on the rocky banks of the Bolton Strid during a walk, c.
-1910.
+Bolton Strid, 1910.
 (Photo Credit: Alfred Hind Robinson / Hulton Archive / Getty Images)

-Carolyn Roberts, Professor of Environment at Gresham College, London, explained just why it’s so deadly.
-“Rather than carving a stately way through silt, it twists and turns through flat and overhanging rocks falling over the edge of a limestone formation.
+Carolyn Roberts, Professor of Environment at Gresham College, London, explains just why it’s so deadly, saying, “Rather than carving a stately way through silt, it twists and turns through flat and overhanging rocks falling over the edge of a limestone formation.
 Vortices in the flow will trap bodies under the water close to the bed or the sides, whilst the turbulence will render someone unconscious very quickly.
 It’s not a good place to play.”

-According to local legend, 100 percent of those who fell into the Bolton Strid died, with many getting sucked under and never coming back up.
-Another legend states that when this happens, people have seen a spectral white horse trotting along the water where the victim died.
-This is what earned the river a very ominous sign, reading, “The Strid is Dangerous and Has Claimed Lives in the Past.
+Local legend states 100 percent of those who fell into the Bolton Strid died, with many getting sucked under the water’s surface.
+Another story states that, when this happens, people have seen a spectral white horse trotting along the water where the victim died.
+This is what earned this section of river a very ominous sign, which reads, “The Strid is Dangerous and Has Claimed Lives in the Past.
 Please Stand Well Back and Beware Slippery Rocks.”

-It’s no wonder, then, that there have been so many documented victims of the river.
-One of the most ancient was the young William de Romilly, who died while trying to cross the Bolton Strid in the 1100s.
+It’s no wonder, then, that there have been so many documented victims.
+One of the most ancient was William de Romilly, who died while trying to cross the Bolton Strid in the 1100s.
 Supposedly, he was walking with his dog when he decided that the pair should leap over the six-foot gap.
-The dog refused the jump, and Romilly was jerked into the water when the leash caught, never to be seen again.
+The canine refused the jump, and Romilly was jerked into the water when the lead got caught, never to be seen again.

-He became the subject of the poem The Force of Prayer, written by William Wordsworth, with lines like: “The Boy is in the arms of Wharf; And strangled by a merciless force; For never more was young Romilly seen; Till he rose a lifeless corpse.”
+Romilly became the subject of the poem The Force of Prayer, by William Wordsworth, which features lines like, “The Boy is in the arms of Wharf / And strangled by a merciless force / For never more was young Romilly seen / Till he rose a lifeless corpse.”

 Other victims of the Bolton Strid

-One would think that with such a deadly history, we would be more cautious around the Bolton Strid, but that thought would be wrong.
-One of the most recent tragic deaths happened in 2010 when eight-year-old Aaron Page was celebrating his birthday along the river when his brother Joshua was asked to take him to the bathroom.
+One would think that with such a deadly history, we’d be more cautious around the Bolton Strid, but you’d be wrong.
+One of the most recent tragedies happened in 2010.
+Eight-year-old Aaron Page was celebrating his birthday at the River Wharfe when his brother, Joshua, was asked to take him to the bathroom.
 While walking there, Page slipped on the rocks and fell in.

 More from us: Ley Lines Are Supposed Ancient ‘Earth Energy’ Pathways Connecting Important Landmarks